 To understand what a patent claim covers, one needs to at the least read the patent application and the arguments presented by the inventor to the examiner.
-If the patent application states that X means Y, then X always means Y regardless of how others might understand the meaning of X. For example, if a patent application states an elongate member is always greater than 12 inches long, then a member which is shorter than 12 inches long is not an elongate member.
-The same result occurs if the inventor presented arguments to the examiner that an elongate member is always greater than 12 inches long in order to get the patent granted.
+If the patent application states that X means Y, then X always means Y regardless of how others might understand the meaning of X. For example, if a patent application states an elongated member is always greater than 12 inches long, then a member which is shorter than 12 inches long is not an elongated member.
+The same result occurs if the inventor presented arguments to the examiner that an elongated member is always greater than 12 inches long in order to get the patent granted.

 How to determine infringement of a claim?

 To determine whether a competitor is literally infringing a claim, the competitor must incorporate each and every element in their product or service.
 For example, looking at the table below, if a claim had elements A, B, and C, then to literally infringe the claim, the product has to incorporate elements A, B, and C as shown in Scenario 1.
 If the product incorporated only elements A and B as in Scenario 2, then no literal infringement exists.
-The products in Scenarios 3 and 4 do not literally infringe the claim because they are missing elements A and B.
+The products in Scenarios 3 and 4 do not literally infringe on the claim because they are missing elements A and B.